James Goodale: Personal life

-Goodale, an accomplished athlete played hockey and baseball at Yale and maintains a lifelong interest in skating and hockey.
-He played football and basketball as well as hockey and baseball at Pomfret School and was inducted into the Pomfret School Athletic Hall of Fame 2022.
+Goodale, an accomplished athlete, played ice-hockey and baseball at Yale and maintains a lifelong interest in both.
+He played football and basketball as well as hockey and baseball at Pomfret School and was inducted into the Pomfret School Athletic Hall of Fame in 2022.
 He owned the Sky Rink, a full-sized skating rink on 33rd Street in Manhattan.
 It later became the centerpiece of Chelsea Piers, one of the most visited sites in New York City.
 From 1998 to 2014 he published a digital newsletter for hockey hobbyists titled MMMCS.
 Its name was an acronym for the "Murray Murdoch Marching and Chowder Society."
-Murray Murdoch, a former member of the New York Rangers, was Goodale's college coach.
+Murdoch, a former member of the New York Rangers, was Goodale's college coach.
 In 1973 he founded Washington Gunnery Hockey & Skating Association, a youth hockey organization in Washington, Connecticut.

-James Goodale is married to the former Toni Krissel of New York City who was President of an international fund-raising firm, T.K.
-Goodale Associates.
-They are the parents of Tim (Principal, Founder and CEO of Keel Capital Ltd., and Ashley (formerly of the NYC Office of Legal Counsel), and the foster parents of Clayton Akiwenzie, a Native American (Managing Director, Mortgage Banking, Berkadia, San Francisco).
+Goodale is married to former Toni Krissel of New York City who was President of the international fundraising firm, T.K Goodale Associates.
+They are the parents of Timothy (Principal and CEO of Keel Harbour Capital Ltd.), Ashley (formerly of the NYC Office of Legal Counsel), and foster parents of Clayton Akiwenzie, a Native American, (Managing Director, Mortgage Banking, Berkadia, San Francisco).